 Filipino executive assistants often find themselves managing high-level tasks that require decision-making capabilities.

-They might act as gatekeepers or even represent the executive in meetings, which demands a stronger understanding of corporate policies and strategies.
+They might act as gatekeepers or even representative executives in meetings, which demands a stronger understanding of corporate policies and strategies.

-By comparison, Filipino virtual personal assistants are less likely to hold decision-making power as they are not typically involved in a company’s internal decision-making processes.
+By comparison, Filipino virtual personal assistants are less likely to hold decision-making power, as they do not typically incorporate the company’s internal decision-making processes.

-Their contributions focus more on efficiency and saving time in an individual’s personal life.
+Their contributions focus more on efficiency and saving the individual’s personal life.

 Clear communication and organization are critical skills, but the executive assistant role often needs a more strategic mindset.